-In more rural areas of America, you become more dependent of your cars.
-Public transportation is scarce or non-existent, so your car is a lifeline.
-Many churches want to meet people where they are at and hold drive-thru celebrations throughout the year.
+In more rural areas of America, people are more dependent on cars.
+Public transportation is scarce or non-existent, so a car is a lifeline.
+Many churches want to meet people where they are and hold drive-thru celebrations throughout the year.

 Many churches are set up so the church sits in the middle of a large parking lot.
-The lot then forms a U around the church.
-Different scenes are enacted by congregation members and the public drives in one side of the lot and views scenes in order before exiting the other side of the lot.
+The lot then forms a U around it.
+Different scenes are enacted by congregation members.
+The public drives in one side of the lot and views scenes in order before exiting the other side of the lot.

-Between Good Friday (the day Jesus was crucified) and Easter (the day he was resurrected from the tomb) some churches will do drive-thru Stations of the Cross.
+Between Good Friday — the day Jesus was crucified — and Easter — the day he was resurrected from the tomb — some churches will do drive-thru Stations of the Cross.
 The Stations of the Cross are a series of scenes about Jesus from being sentenced to death to being laid in a tomb.
-Typically, these would be visualized as reliefs or paintings where people can walk station to station while reflecting and praying.
-Live scenes have people ripping of Jesus’ clothes or stabbing him while on the cross.
+Typically, these would be visualized as reliefs or paintings where people can walk from station to station while reflecting and praying.
+Live scenes have people ripping off Jesus’ clothes or stabbing him while on the cross.

 For Christmas-time, churches will do nativity scenes, often with live animals.